AshFoster/foodie-favourites/README.md

 #### Fixed Bugs

 - When submitting the add restaurant form the Cuisine field wasn't being saved to the database.
 This was a problem because it is a required field.
-This was caused due to the use of 'commit-False' when initially saving the form data, and the Cuisine being a many to many relationship with Restaurant.
+This was caused due to the use of 'commit=False' when initially saving the form data, and the Cuisine being a many to many relationship with Restaurant.
 It was fixed by saving the form using Django's save_m2m() function on the form straight after the Restaurant's object data was saved.

 - When updating a restaurant post the dishes get added again when submitting the form.
 This was solved by deleting all of the current dishes related to the relevant restaurant and then adding the new list of dishes which may or may not contain the original dishes.

 - The height of the restaurnt previews on the home page and restaurant page varied based on the height of the images uploaded so different restauarant cards weren't always the same height.
 This was fixed by amending the y margins on the relevant elements and adding some custom height classes at certain screen widths.
-One of the custom classes forces the element to be 100% height at certain screen widths, and an other forces the height of the elements to be 180px at certain screen widths.
+One of the custom classes forces the element to be 100% height at certain screen widths, and an other forces the height of the elements to be 250px at certain screen widths.

 - When submitting the filter form on restaurants.html it did not work when submitting via the modal, but did when not submitting via the modal.
 This was fixed by submitting the form using Javascript, which is a requirement when using Bootstrap modals.